Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Introduction

+Finally, it’s worth to notice that, while the multi-curve single-factor G1++ model is commonly used, and may also be found in commercial software packages, the multi-curve two-factors G2++ model with time-dependent volatility parameters used in this work is less straightforward and, to the best of our knowledge, less diffused.
+Because of this reason, we report all the relevant G2++ equations in app. \ref{app:Multi-curve G2++ model}.
+As a consequence, this work also serves as a handbook containing step-by step instructions for the implementation of a complete, realistic and robust modelling framework of collateralized exposure and XVA.

+The aforementioned considerations led us to the choice of our G2++ framework, in order to provide an XVA model risk investigation based on a realistic XVA pricing architecture, typically adopted by XVA trading desks, and consistent with the prescriptions of the EU prudent valuation framework.

-The paper is organized as follows.
-In sec.~\ref{section: theoretical framework} we introduce the notation, we briefly remind the basic theoretical framework and pricing formulas for the instruments analysed, we describe the model used for simulating interest rates, and we remind CVA/DVA formulas describing both Monte Carlo and analytical approaches for their numerical calculation.
-In sec.~\ref{section: Collateral modelling} we introduce collateral and we describe the assumptions made for modelling VM and IM along with their calculation methodologies.
-In sec.~\ref{section: Numerical Simulation} we describe the parameterization optimizing the trade-off between accuracy and performance and we show the results both in terms of credit exposure and CVA/DVA for the selected instruments.
-In sec.~\ref{section: model validation} we report the analyses conducted on model parameters in order to answer the questions above and we describe the calculation of the MoRi AVA.
-In sec.~\ref{section: Conclusions and future work} we draw the conclusions.
+This paper is organized as follows.
+In sec.~\ref{sec:XVA Pricing Framework} we briefly remind the XVA framework and the numerical steps involved in the calculation.
+In sec.~\ref{sec:XVA numerical calculations} we show the results both in terms of counterparty exposure and XVA figures for the selected financial instruments and collateralization schemes using the target parameterization of the framework, allowing an acceptable compromise between accuracy and performance.
+In sec.~\ref{sec:XVA model validation} we report the analyses conducted on model parameters in order to answer the research questions n.
+1 and n.
+2 above.
+In sec.~\ref{sec:Model Risk} we describe the calculation of the AVA Model Risk (MoRi), answering to research question n.
+3 above.
+In sec.~\ref{sec:conclusions} we draw the conclusions.
+Finally, the four apps. \ref{app:theoretical framework} to \ref{app:Market Data} reports many details related to the corresponding main sections.